SirDukey/estate_account/README.md

 When developing the module I use the `-u` flag to auto upgrade the module when restarting and the `--dev` flag to allow browser refresh when working on the views

-I run a Pycharm configuration and use the following flags:
+I run a Pycharm configuration and use the following flags (adjust as needed), this allows edits to xml files only requiring a browser refresh to see the changes and a module upgrade each time the configuration is restart, handy for developing :grin:

-`-c odoo.conf -u estate --dev xml`
+`-c odoo.conf -u real-estate -u estate_account --dev xml`